FGtatsuro/cookiecutter-ansible-role/README.rst

     Gemfile.lock README.md    ansible.cfg  files        meta         spec         templates    vars

 You can overwrite default value of the field prompt asks with `~/.cookiecutterrc`.
-It's better to overwrite 'author' field.
+It's better to overwrite 'author' field with your Github username.

 .. code:: bash